-- No charges will be accepted for ala carte items. - ALL unpaid charges MUST be collected by the end of the school year. - Students may not leave the school grounds for lunch. - Students may not eat lunch in the classrooms or other areas of the school without permission from the administration.
-Outdoor dining in the courtyard on a regular basis is a senior privilege.
+- Lunch is not served on semester exams and final exam days. - ALL unpaid dining charges MUST be collected by the end of the school year. - Students may not leave the grounds of CLS for lunch. - Students may not eat lunch in the classrooms or other areas of the building without permission from the administration. - Outdoor dining in the courtyard on a regular basis is a senior privilege.